onivaevents/Swisscom.AliceConnector/README.md

 Neos Flow package for expressive fixture generation based on [Alice](https://github.com/nelmio/alice).

-The Swisscom.AliceConnector simply provides a Context that connects your test cases with Alice.
+The Swisscom.AliceConnector simply provides a Context that connects your functional test cases with Alice.

 ## Getting started